The bulk upload tool for customers allows you to import or update all your customers in one step.

 This is used for integration purposes.
 Unless you have integrated your systems into ours, you should leave this field blank.

 The Custom Field columns will only appear if you have defined Custom Fields for your customers and if you have created some values for those custom Fields.
-The columns will be named: ‘Custom Field Name 1’ and ‘Custom Field Value 1’ , etc. .
+The columns will be named: ‘Custom Field: Name’ and ‘Custom Field Value’ , etc. .
 Custom fields allow you to store additional information for each of your customers.
 This will then be displayed in the customer database on the mobile app.
 It can also be displayed on your orders and quotes.
-Custom fields can be added by inserting additional columns after the categories columns.

 Step 3: Uploading the Customer Data sheet